Frequently Asked Questions

 What is the difference between a PhD and EdD?

-The distinction between the two degrees is: the PhD is research-focused while the EdD is oriented toward educational practice and the application of theory and research.
+The PhD is research-focused while the EdD is oriented toward educational practice and the application of theory and research.
 Both degrees require dissertations.

 What kind of job opportunities will be available to me once I graduate from this program?